NyllRE/guides/README.md

 # Personal Guide database

-> this is a work in progress, most of the quides will be done while learning the TOPICS
+>   this is a work in progress, most of the guides will be done while learning the TOPICS

 my personal guide vault, ranging from a wide variety of topics